DylanLawless/genomics_tools/README.md

 How do we test something like SKAT-O or linear regression such that we can see the effect of single variants or multiple variants in single samples, or variants shared in several samples?

+## Somatic risk
+Plots for somatic variant risk with individual events and cumulative risk.

 ## Other links
 This samtools repo contains useful data including VCF
 <https://github.com/samtools/hts-specs>